Tejaswinikavuru/JonasCodingTest/README.md

 ### Companies Controller

 The `CompaniesController` provides endpoints to manage company information.
-Below are the available API endpoints:

 ### Employees Controller

 The `EmployeesController` provides endpoints to manage employee information.
-Below are the available API endpoints:

 ## Error Handling and Logging

 The solution uses a logging framework i.e. nlog to capture and log errors.
 Implemented Global Exception handler, ensuring that every exception is logged, and the API returns a user-friendly response with relevant status codes.

-The solution uses polly for relisience of API's like use retrylogic from Polly.
+The solution uses polly for relisience of API's like use retrylogic from Polly and added unit tests as well.
+For unit tests I have used Nunit and Nsubstitute.